-What in Bavink's purely mathematical point of view appears - as a sober statement of facts, as complete equivalence of differential principle and integral principle (about \emph{physical quantities}) - we reconsider taking into account also their \emph{physical conditions}.
+What in Bavink's purely mathematical point of view appears - as a sober statement of facts, as complete equivalence of differential principle and integral principle (about \emph{physical quantities}) - we reconsider taking into account underlying \emph{physical conditions}.
 In reality what happens is determined by equations of motion \{\ref{Kap - KM Dynamics - Differentiated Analysis - Evolution}\}.
-Given initial conditions $\mathbf{s}_I,\mathbf{v}_I$ permit - not many but - exactly one course of motion.
-To realize many other possible processes requires external steering interventions.
+Given initial conditions $\mathbf{s}_I,\mathbf{v}_I$ permit - not many but - exactly one internal process.
+To realize other possible processes requires external steering interventions.
 In order to run along different paths $\gamma$ resp. $\gamma +\delta\gamma$ through same end point configurations $\mathbf{s}_I\Rightarrow\mathbf{s}'_I$ in fixed duration $\Delta t$ - not nature but - steering physicist needs to consider how to couple temporary steering actions $\mathrm{RB}^{(i)}$.
 He has the choice between many possible (types of) steering options.
-The integral named 'coercion' or 'action' has physical meaning only in its role as variation functional.
-A variation essentially analyzes the difference between two - differently steered - processes of an action.
+The integral named ''coercion'' or ''action'' has physical meaning only in its role as variation functional.
+A variation essentially analyzes the difference between two - differently steered - processes of an interaction.

-Planck \cite{Planck - Wege zur physikalischen Erkenntnis} emphasizes to define a variational principle requires stipulation of \begin{itemize} \item \emph{conditions} for 'virtual motions', i.e. the repertory of processes \emph{from which to choose} (resp. what steerable processes of interactions of motion we compare with one another) \item quantity of 'action', i.e. the \emph{characteristic with regard to which the selection is made}. \end{itemize} ''The former is of exactly same importance as the quantity of action itself - Planck explains - because depending on the type of stipulated variation conditions the content of the principle takes a completely different meaning! \footnote{We cannot make the quantity of 'action' into an absolute independently from its selection conditions.} It took a long time until that - long disregarded - circumstance was understood clearly and let after precursors Leibniz, Maupertuis, Euler to the first correct version of the Principle of Least Action.''
+Planck \cite{Planck - Wege zur physikalischen Erkenntnis} emphasizes, to define a variational principle requires stipulation of \begin{itemize} \item \emph{conditions} for ''virtual motions'', i.e. the repertory of processes \emph{from which to choose} (resp. what steerable processes of the interaction we compare with one another) \item quantity of ''action'', i.e. the \emph{characteristic with regard to which the selection is made}. \end{itemize} ''The former is of exactly same importance as the quantity of action itself - Planck explains - because depending on the type of stipulated variation conditions the content of the principle takes a completely different meaning!\footnote{The quantity of ''action'' has no absolute meaning without above selection criteria.} It took a long time until that - long disregarded - circumstance was understood clearly and let after precursors Leibniz, Maupertuis, Euler to the first correct version of the principle of least action.''